AccelerationConsortium/ac-microcourses/docs/certificate-framework.md

 <!-- Noisy optimization | Bayesian optimization<br>Observation noise<br>Noisy expected improvement (NEI) | Explain the effect of observation noise on optimization<br>Compare the efficiency of expected improvement and NEI as a function of observation noise -->

 <!-- NOTE: Moving workflow orchestration to robotics, with a covalent tutorial in hello world -->

+### ⚖️ Course Assessments and Grading Schema

+This course follows the same format as *Building a "Hello World" for Self-Driving Labs*.

 ## 🦾 Robotics for self-driving labs